SamarendraGouda/Aptos-Inter-IIT-12.0/README.md

 ## Features

-0dte Futures utilises the Block-STM technology to take care of very high Transactions per Second during peak hours while maintaining reliability and security of assets.
+ZdayFutures utilises the Block-STM technology to take care of very high Transactions per Second during peak hours while maintaining reliability and security of assets.

 Using Econia's Finance Engine , orders are stored in a efficient manner and provides low latency order executions while settlement .

-0dte Futures is deployed on website as well as has a mobile app on both ios and android to reach larger audience.
+ZdayFutures is deployed on website as well as has a mobile app on both ios and android to reach larger audience.

 User friendly interface and easy to understand design makes it easier to use.